Devolution

 The UK government is looking to create a Mayoral Combined County Authority for Greater Essex by May 2026.

-What would the Mayor do?
+What will the Mayor do?

 The UK government’s intention is for devolution to be accompanied by a directly elected Mayor.
-If this happens in Essex, we expect the Mayor would ultimately take on the current role of Police, Fire and Crime Commissioner for Essex.
+If this happens in Essex, we expect the Mayor will ultimately take on the current role of Police, Fire and Crime Commissioner for Essex.

-What powers would the elected Mayor have?
+What powers will the elected Mayor have?

 What is the role of a directly elected Mayor in a Mayoral Combined County Authority compared to a local council Mayor?

 A directly elected Mayor in a Mayoral Combined County Authority has a broader role that typically covers multiple local councils within a Combined or Strategic Authority.
-The directly elected Mayor would have significant powers over strategic functions such as:
+The directly elected Mayor will have significant powers over strategic functions such as:

 • economic development